Drake Edens: Biography

 In 1962, Edens enlarged his political universe, working the entire state as chair of Republican W. D. Workman Jr.'s Senate campaign against the Democratic incumbent Olin D. Johnston.
 By polling a surprising 43 percent of the vote, Workman proved the viability of the Republican Party in South Carolina.
 On February 23, 1963, Edens was elected chairman of the Republican Party of South Carolina.
 At the 1964 Republican National Convention in San Francisco, Edens, as chair of South Carolina's sixteen-man delegation, cast South Carolina's votes for Barry Goldwater, putting Goldwater over the top and ensuring that he would oppose Lyndon B. Johnson in the presidential campaign.
 Edens chaired the Goldwater effort in South Carolina, where Goldwater proved wildly popular and received 59 percent of the vote.

 During an eventful 1965, Edens sold his interest in Edens-Turbeville to work for himself in a variety of enterprises involving real estate, farming, timber management, and investments.
 He also chaired Albert Watson's campaign for Congress.
 On September 15, 1965, Edens resigned as state party chair and was elected Republican National Committeeman for South Carolina, gaining an important voice in Republican affairs at the national level.

-In 1966, Edens played a role in Richard Nixon's planned second presidential campaign.
-He became the first member of the Republican National Committee to declare his support for Nixon's 1968 bid.
-During the fall campaign, Edens served on the national Nixon for President committee, the national Nixon Finance Committee, and chaired South Carolina's Nixon Finance Committee.
+In 1966, Edens became involved in Richard Nixon’s prospective second presidential campaign.
+He was the first member of the Republican National Committee to publicly support Nixon’s 1968 bid.
+During the fall campaign, Edens served on the national Nixon for President committee and the national Nixon Finance Committee, and also chaired South Carolina’s Nixon Finance Committee.

 The public first became aware of the health problems that plagued Edens throughout the remainder of his adult life in 1968, when Edens, who suffered from chronic ulcerative colitis and rheumatoid arthritis, was forced to curtail his energetic and effective activities on behalf of the future president.